The net zero challenges of retrofitting our historic buildings

 Modern buildings employ an ‘anorak’ principle, keeping moisture out using waterproof materials such as concrete and cement.
 Traditional buildings are more like a tweed jacket, using water-permeable materials such as timber and lime mortar that absorb moisture deep into the fabric and dry out slowly while keeping occupants warm.

-Careless or poorly specified retrofit measures can cause irreversible damage by disturbing the delicate balance of a building’s performance, leading to issues like condensation, mould, cracked ceilings, and timber shrinkage.
+Careless or poorly specified retrofit measures can cause irreversible damage by disturbing the delicate balance of a building’s performance.
+This can include overheating, mould growth, penetrating dampness, radon risk, thermal bridging and interstitial condensation.

 A wet wall is always going to insulate less well than a dry one, and an insulated wall which is still wet because of water being trapped by use of inappropriate materials may well be colder and more prone to mould than an uninsulated dry wall.
-Many people involved in the retrofit industry are unaware of these risks, or that Building Regulations exemptions exist for traditionally constructed buildings.
+Many people involved in the retrofit industry are unaware of these risks, or that Building Regulations exemptions exist for buildings of traditional construction.

 The need for a holistic approach